Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: The model

-This system of bosons is called the Lieb-Liniger model \cite{lieb63:1}.
-The strength of interactions can be measured in terms of dimensionless parameter $\gamma\equiv m g_{\text{B}}/(\hbar^2 n)$, where $n=N/L$ is the linear density and $m$ is the mass.
-In the limit of large $\gamma$, the model is known as the Tonks-Girardeau (TG) gas.
-In this limit, it can be mapped onto an ideal {Fermi} gas since infinite contact repulsions emulate the Pauli principle \cite{girardeau60}.
-In the opposite limit of small $\gamma$, we recover the Bogoliubov model of weakly interacting bosons \cite{lieb63:1}.
+The last term is a harmonic potential with frequency $\omega$, trapping the system along the waveguide.
+In the absence of the trapping potential ($\omega=0$), this system of bosons is known as the Lieb-Liniger model \cite{lieb63:1}.
+The dimensionless parameter $\gamma\equiv m g_{\text{B}}/(\hbar^2 n)$ measures the strength of interactions, where $m$ and $n=N/L$ are the mass and the linear density, respectively.
+For infinitely strong repulsions $\gamma\to \infty$, the resulting model is known as the Tonks-Girardeau (TG) gas.
+In this limit the Bose gas can be mapped one-to-one to a non-interacting spinless {Fermi} gas, because infinite contact repulsions emulate the Pauli principle \cite{girardeau60}.
+The limit of small $\gamma$ corresponds to the well-known Bogoliubov model of weakly interacting bosons \cite{lieb63:1} (see also \cite{stringari96,yang14}).